-Emma is a Senior Associate specialising in Contentious Probate and disputed Court of Protection matters.
+Emma is a Partner specialising in Contentious Probate and disputed Court of Protection matters.
 She advises on disputes arising from trust and probate issues including will challenges, administration disputes, the removal of executors and trustees and disputes relating to beneficial interests in property.

 Emma has considerable experience in both bringing and defending claims against estates under the Inheritance (Provision for Family and Dependants) Act 1975.
 She further has specialist expertise in contested applications brought in the Court of Protection, such as those for Statutory Wills, deputyship applications and disputes regarding the registration of Lasting and Enduring Powers of Attorney.